will123195/oreo/README.md

     - debug: (optional, default `false`) set to `console.log` to see info about running queries
     - memoize: (optional, default `false`) duration in milliseconds to cache rows in process memory.
 I like setting this to 150ms to prevent fetching a row multiple times simultaneously.
     - cache: (optional, default `false`) object with `get(key)` and/or `set(key, val)` methods (i.e. redis) to cache full rows (indefinitely).
 Cached rows are refreshed after `save()`/`insert()`/`update()` to keep the cache fresh.
 The [Table functions](#table) fetch rows from the cache (and only fetch from sql if the row is not cached). `find()` and `findOne()` only fetch primary keys from sql (typically should be a very fast in-memory index scan), then fetches the actual row from the cache.
+    - Promise: (optional, default `global.Promise`) You may plug in your own Promise library that is compatible with native promises, i.e. `Promise: require('bluebird')`.
+Then a promise will be returned if a callback is not specified.
 - **cb** {Function} *(optional)* callback(err)

 ```js